-Kindle Paid.
+Kindle Paid Books.
 This includes all Kindle books except freebies.
 Free Kindle books have their own ranking category, but Amazon does not send out the ranks, so Sales Rank Express cannot report them.

 Audiobook Downloads.
-This includes all Audible Audio Editions—downloadable audiobooks distributed to Amazon by Audible, its own subsidiary.
+These are all Audible Audiobooks—downloadable audiobooks distributed to Amazon by Audible, its own subsidiary.

 What are all those book formats I can choose?

 Sales Rank Express lets you limit your search by specifying a binding or other format.
 Here’s what you can choose for individual countries (not in this order):